ctrhodes/chip-seq/README.md

 # chip-seq
 workflow for bulk chip-seq

 The scripts in this repository perform the main steps involved in aligning bulk ChIP-Seq files and visualizing in UCSC genome browser.

-The basic steps are below:
+The basic steps are below (rna-seq steps are in a seperate repository):

 ![Alt text](https://github.com/ctrhodes/chip-seq/blob/master/workflows.png?raw=true)